 Protect Yourself

-masked man on laptopScams and identity theft are rampant.
+Scams and identity theft are rampant.
 If you’ve got a telephone, a credit or debit card, or a computer, then you could be a target.
 Get hit, and you could spend years setting your finances and your reputation right.
 Often your first line of defense against becoming a victim of identity theft is simple common sense.

 BFCU will never initiate a call, letter, or e-mail asking you to verify, update, or otherwise provide sensitive information, nor will we deny you access to your accounts until you provide such information.

 If you are a BFCU member, remember that we already know your account number and account history, but we maintain no record of your account-related PINs or passwords.
-However, if you initiate the contact, we will need information to identify you and resolve your issue.
+However, if you initiate the contact, we will need information to identify you to resolve your issue.
 And we do require information to personally identify you when you open a new account.
 In both cases, you initiated the contact.

 MEMBER ALERT September 2023